MusicNet: Compact Convolutional Neural Network for Real-time Background Music Detection: Introduction

-We use AudioSet to train a binary classifier for robust music detection.
-We require a high true positive rate at a very low false positive rate in the presence of speech, singing, background noise, and in other challenging audio contexts.
+We use Audio Set to train a binary classifier for robust music detection.
+We require a high true positive rate at a very low FPR in the presence of speech, singing, background noise, and in other challenging audio contexts.
+Specifically we require a FPR $\leq$ 0.1\% so that users don't receive a false positive more often that once every 3 hours of continuous evaluation in real-time audio calls, which we've determined sufficient for our application in a mainstream audio communication system.
+In addition, we require a TPR $\geq$ 80\% to make music detection useful.
 Our application also requires fast real-time inference on edge devices, a small model size, and low deployment and maintenance costs of the model.
-Our model contains in-model featurization where a 1-D convolutional layer learns to produce spectral features from raw audio.
+Our model contains in-model featurization\footnote{Featurization is the preprocessing of raw audio into features for the DNN classifier} where a 1-D convolutional layer learns to produce spectral features from raw audio.

-We validate the model on a realistic test set consisting of a blind test set from the third Deep Noise Suppression Challenge~\cite{ch2021interspeech} and a collection of real-world music clips created via crowd-sourcing.
+We validate the model on a realistic test set consisting of a blind test set from the 3rd Deep Noise Suppression Challenge~\cite{ch2021interspeech} and a collection of real-world music clips created via crowd-sourcing.

+The main contributions of MusicNet are (1) It provides a best-in-class TPR evaluated at a low FPR needed for real-world usage, (2) We provide the most extensive evaluation of state-of-the-art music detectors we are aware of, (3) MusicNet has the lowest complexity and smallest model size of any high performing music detectors we've evaluated, (4) MusicNet includes in-model featurization for easy integration and maintenance into applications; no source code changes are needed to update model if the input features are changed.